samsquire/ideas4/README.md

 # 43. Generalized transactions

 We often want the semantics of all or none at all.
+One of the problems with midori is that the world is not transactional, but why not?

-# 44. Duplicate everything - store everything twice
+# 44. Duplicate everything - store everything at least twice

 Store data in both arrays of structures and structures of arrays.
 Use the left right concurrency control pattern with each side so you get benefits of each.

-When there's contention for the wrong data structure (ie it would be more efficient to use arrays of structures), use the code for the other structures or arrays or arrays of structures.
+When there's contention for the wrong data structure (ie it would be more efficient to use structures of arrays), wait for the other data structure to drain or use the less efficient mechanism.

 # 45. Rendering engine reflow diff and pregenerated positions for each resolution